It was a routine colonoscopy for Ken Senatore.

 Catching Colon Cancer Early

-“When caught early, colon cancer is treatable,” says Michelle Victain, DO, a gastroenterologist at Associates in Gastroenterology–UPMC in Wexford.
+“When caught early, colon cancer is treatable,” says Michelle Victain, DO, a gastroenterologist at Northern Gastroenterology–UPMC in Wexford.
 “Screening enables us to remove polyps before they become cancerous.”

 Polyps are abnormal growths in the colon or rectum.
 Colon cancer often has no symptoms, which is why colonoscopy screening is so important.